amassivus/jism/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+# Document License

-Copyright (C) 2020,2021  Masscollabs Services, Masscollaboration Labs, amassivus, procyberian, hwpplayers
+Copyright (C) 2020-2023  Masscollabs Services

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled “GNU Free Documentation License”.